 It’s up to each of us to prevent fires in the home, especially with the recent statement by Ontario’s fire marshal that we’re on track to exceed last year’s fire deaths.
 Last year was one of the worst on record for fire-related deaths.

-It’s a story we hear over and over: death, injuries and catastrophic financial losses caused by everything from unsafe heating to a frying pan left unattended on a stove.
-The risk is especially high in the winter, according to Fire Prevention Canada; that’s because we heat our homes, prepare more meals indoors, and those who smoke tend to do it inside.
+The risk of fire is especially high in the winter, according to Fire Prevention Canada; that’s because we heat our homes, prepare more meals indoors, and those who smoke tend to do it inside.

-Here are some easy-to-follow tips to prevent fires and keep you and your family safe.
+This is Fire Prevention Week, so here are some easy-to-follow tips to help keep you and your family safe.
 Print the list, put it on your fridge and check off the items where appropriate.